h3nnn4n/neo-personal-website/website/content/posts/smart_kiln_debug_slow_serial.md

 it should be fine having a 10 ms timeout.

 With this change, the smart kiln pid loop no longer has to wait every iteration for the serial to timeout.

-TODO: Write how faster we can run now

-TODO: Write on setting a constant frequency
+With this change, the data syncer script had to be tweaked to not run as fast as possible.
+It syncs the full state once per second.
+As for the PID loop, it now runs at a fixed 10 hertz, which for the given application is more than enough.